 Road trips are a classic form of adventure.
 One of my favorite vacations growing up was our family road trip to Montana – probably because my yellow lab, Chica, was allowed to come along.
-Fast forward to the present and I’m seeking a vehicle for a road trip with my kids, Cool Whip and Hercules.
-After doing some research, I’m renting an adventure van with my pets!
+Fast forward to the present and I’m planning an epic road trip with my dogs, Cool Whip and Hercules.
+After doing some research, renting an adventure van with my pets makes perfect sense!

 Hopefully the following information will help you prepare for the best pet friendly ad-van-ture possible.